nod-ai/GitHub-ARC-Setup/docs/example-values-file.md

 - Creates a device mapping configuration for Docker containers that will run inside
 - Waits for Docker to be ready before starting the runner
 - Launches the runner with `/home/runner/run.sh`
+- This is required to preserve which gpus the runners have access to, as before the container was running in `privileged`

 #### Resource Allocation